Join for FREE | Take the Tour Lost Password?

 This truely was a hard contest, and the purpose was to show textures that occur naturally in nature.
 The judges had a very hard time, answering the question "Ok this is a GREAT shot BUT does it show the textures that occur naturally within nature?" and one that was often very hard to decipher.

-I wish to thank :iconinebriantia: :iconiamidaho: :icontheolonius: :iconfubecando: for being the judges and donating their time to help choose the best images possible.
+I wish to thank :iconinebriantia: :iconiamidaho: :icontrbphotographyllc: :iconfubecando: for being the judges and donating their time to help choose the best images possible.

 So without any delay, the winners and runners up are below.